Not-A-Teapot/StageAugmentation/README.md

 # StageAugmentation
-StageAugumentation aims to create a tool to recognize and virtually augument real world stages.
+StageAugumentation aims to create a tool to recognize and virtually augument 'the boards representing the world'.